lorin/resilience-engineering/README.md

 ## Other interesting links

-If you're not sure what to read first, check out [Resilience engineering: Where do I start?](intro.md)
+If you're not sure what to read first, check out:

+* [resilience-for-software](https://github.com/res-eng/resilience-for-software): introduction to resilience engineering concepts for software engineers, FAQ style
+* [Resilience engineering: Where do I start?](intro.md) for which foundational papers to start with

 For a collection of talks, check out the [Resilience Engineering, Cognitive Systems Engineering, and Human Factors Concepts in Software